Harris entertainment family: Professional success

-By the mid 1960s family members were cast in Broadway and off-Broadway shows including The Porcelain Year (George III, 1965, with Barbara bel Geddes, Kim Darby and Martin Balsam), Gorilla Queen (Georges Sr. and III, 1966), Hair (Walter, 1968, with Diane Keaton and Melba Moore), The Great White Hope (George Sr., 1968, with James Earl Jones and Jane Alexander) and Invitation To A Beheading (Eloise, 1969, with John Heffernan).
+By the mid 1960s family members were cast in Broadway and Off-Broadway shows including The Porcelain Year (George III, 1965, with Barbara bel Geddes, Kim Darby and Martin Balsam), Gorilla Queen (Georges Sr. and III, 1966), Hair (Walter, 1968, with Diane Keaton and Melba Moore), The Great White Hope (George Sr., 1968, with James Earl Jones and Jane Alexander) and Invitation To A Beheading (Eloise, 1969, with John Heffernan).
 They signed with agents, joined the various unions for actors and entertainers, and by 1970 were full-fledged professionals.

 Movie roles include Ann as Doris Acker in The Honeymoon Killers (1970) and George, Sr. as Patrolman Mooney in Superman (1978).
 Mary Lou as "College Student" was chased by a Muppet named Animal in the 1984 Jim Henson film The Muppets Take Manhattan.
-Between professional acting and “day jobs,” family members remained active “downtown” with La MaMa ETC, Theater for the Lost Continent and Theater for the New City.
+Between professional acting and "day jobs," family members remained active "downtown" with La MaMa ETC, Theater for the Lost Continent and Theater for the New City.

+Members

 Hibiscus

 In late 1967 George III followed the youth counterculture movement to San Francisco.
-On the way he joined the October 21, 1967 anti-war march on the Pentagon and became the subject of Flower Power, photojournalist Bernie Boston's historic photograph of that event.
+On the way he joined the October 21, 1967, anti-war march on the Pentagon and became the subject of Flower Power, photojournalist Bernie Boston's historic photograph of that event.
 In San Francisco he moved into beat poet Irving Rosenthal's Kaliflower commune, changed his name to Hibiscus and founded The Cockettes and Angels of Light theater troupes.
 In 1972 he returned to New York City with his partner and collaborator Angel Jack Coe, reunited with his family and recruited them for a new Angels of Light company there.
-In the mid-70s the New York Angels of Light, under Hibiscus’ leadership, became artists-in-residence at Theater for the New City in downtown Manhattan.
+In the mid-70s the New York Angels of Light, under Hibiscus' leadership, became artists-in-residence at Theater for the New City in downtown Manhattan.
 They toured Europe twice, sponsored by National Artist of the Netherlands Ritsaert ten Cate, founder of Amsterdam's Mickery Theater and DasArts.
 The Angels earned recognition at the international Festival Mondial du Théâtre in Nancy, France.
 Notices in the European press were generally positive and most ran with photos, including one with then-campaigning presidential candidate François Mitterrand.

-In the late 70s the Angels disbanded and the Harris family regrouped in New York City to present an off-Broadway revue called Sky High.
-In 1980 George III (Hibiscus) formed a musical art-rock club act with his sisters and his brother Fred called “Hibiscus and the Screaming Violets” while simultaneously writing, producing and starring in a new musical, Tinsel Town Tirade, featuring Andy Warhol star Holly Woodlawn.
+In the late 70s the Angels disbanded and the Harris family regrouped in New York City to present an Off-Broadway revue called Sky High.
+In 1980 George III (Hibiscus) formed a musical art-rock club act with his sisters and his brother Fred called "Hibiscus and the Screaming Violets" while simultaneously writing, producing and starring in a new musical, Tinsel Town Tirade, featuring Andy Warhol star Holly Woodlawn.
 On May 6, 1982, Hibiscus died from complications of AIDS, early in the epidemic.
 His legacy and influence in theater and gay liberation are well documented.